 |4.
 Advanced Credit

 The applicant must make advanced credit requests as part of the admission process.
 Credit will not be granted for course work taken as part of another completed degree/diploma or for courses taken to bring the grade point average to a required level for admission.

 |5.
 Program/Course Requirements

-Note: Normally no more than one half course of Directed Reading may be taken for credit.
+Note: Normally no more than 3 units (0.5 full-course equivalent) of Directed Reading may be taken for credit.